contact us

 Revenue Sharing Funds were granted to The Window for the first time by the city in 1977 for transportation expenses.

 In 1978 The Window was incorporated under the title of Church Women United of Goshen, Inc. A Social Worker position was added to the staff.
 The Elkhart County Commissioners Donated a 1975 Dodge Maxi-Van to The Window to help meet the transportation needs, and a "mini-bus" route was added to the existing Dial-A-Ride service.
+Church Women United is still connected to our name, but we currently do business as The Window, Inc.

 The Grocery Shopping Service was created in 1979 and the Home Visitors Program coordinated with the Council on Aging.
 The Older Adult Companion Care was conceptualized as a result of the growing demand for such a service in the community.
-A grant from Title III was obtained to support the Window as an Information and Referral Center...The Window employed three part time van drivers, and a part-time secretary; in addition to the Social Worker and Executive Director.
+A grant from Title III was obtained to support the Window as an Information and Referral Center. . .
+The Window employed three part time van drivers, and a part-time secretary; in addition to the Social Worker and Executive Director.

 In 1983, The Window began Katie's Kitchen serving meals daily at the First United Methodist Church on Fifth Street.
 Also, in 1983, The Window was moved to 302 S Fifth Street...The City of Goshen offered the space until other arrangements could be made.
-A sharp decrease in the use of services and sales of crafts were noticeable at once.
+A sharp decrease in the use of services and sales of crafts were noticed at once.
 The Board worked diligently to find a new home for The Window.

 In 1984, The Everett's Grocery Building at 223 S. Main was offered by the Holderman family for $31,750, half it's assessed value.
 After much prayer, a commitment (sic) was made, papers were signed and an advisory committee made up of twelve church and community leaders began meeting and planning the future of the Window.
 A fund drive, co-chaired by Susie Warner and Charles Ainley, set a goal for $145,000 for renovation.